TorchJD/torchjd/docs/source/index.rst

 =====

 This example shows how to use torchjd to perform an iteration of Jacobian Descent on a regression model.
-More precisely, this is a step of stochastic sub-Jacobian descent where a batch of inputs is forwarded through the model and the corresponding batch of label is used to build a batch of losses.
+In this example, a batch of inputs is forwarded through the model and the corresponding batch of labels is used to compute a batch of losses.
+These losses are then backwarded through the model.
-These losses are then backwarded through the model and aggregated using UPGrad.
+The obtained Jacobian matrix, consisting of the gradients of the losses, is then aggregated using UPGrad, and the parameters are updated using the resulting aggregation.

 Import several classes from torch and torchjd: